MJavadZallaghi/ros2humble_learningRepo/README.md

 ## To do list
 1. <del>Learn how to run a node (with a simple task) in a constant rate (frequency). </del>
-2. Learn how to run a node (task) iteratively.
+2. <del>Learn how to run a node (task) iteratively. </del>
+3. Learn the Node programming for publishing and subscribing.